 <div id="editable" contenteditable="true"> <h1>Inline Editing in Action!</h1> <p>The "div" element that contains this text is now editable. </div> <script> // Turn off automatic editor creation first.
 CKEDITOR.disableAutoInline = true; CKEDITOR.inline( 'editable' ); </script>

-When you click inside the contents of this
+When you click inside the content of this

 <div> element, the CKEditor toolbar will appear.